SL-ee/naverScholar/README.md

 # naverScholar
-Scrapers for 'network' by Dive of Kyunghyung
+Scrapers for 'network' by Dive of Kyunghyang